kyungjae-lee/engineers-notebook/cpp-programming/constructors-and-destructors.md

 ## Copy Constructor

 * When objects are copied C++ must create a new object from an existing object, and it uses "copy constructor" to do this.
+(Copy constructors are called whenever the compiler needs to make a copy of an object.)

 * When is a copy of an object made?
   * Passing object by value as a parameter